All Episodes

 They know that it's theater, that it's a charade.

-You pulled me twice even.
+You fooled me twice even.

 You're not getting me a third time.

-The public health services act, this is written by the way in the second world war, was designed to prevent the spread of communicable diseases from foreign countries coming into America.
+The Public Health Services Act, this is written, by the way, in the Second World War, was designed to prevent the spread of communicable diseases from foreign countries coming into America.

 It was about cleaning things.